 Student Date

 Responsible Faculty Date

+Durania Dinata Dete

 Program Director Date

 Department Head Date

 Remediation plan successful?
 Y or N (circle one)

--

-If Remediation Plan was successful, forms should be signed.
-The original will be retained in the student's program file. d, dated, and a copy given to the student for their records
+If Remediation Plan was successful, forms should be signed The original will be retained in the student's program file. , dated, and a copy given to the student for their record

-The original win be retained in the student is program inc.

 Student Date

 Program Director (on behalf of faculty) Date

-2

 Additional actions needed for successful plan:

-If Remediation plan was unsuccessful, next courses of action

-dated, and a copy given to the student for their records.
-The e original will be retained in t he student's program file.
+If Remediation plan was unsuccessful, next courses of action dated, and a copy given to the student for their records.
+The

 Student Date

-Program Director (on behalf of faculty) Date

-Next steps for unsuccessful plan: Date
+Program Director (on behalf of faculty) Next steps for unsuccessful plan: Date